la2050/archive/_projects/2014/make-a-choice-campaign.md

   resources_technical: '1'
   resources_communityoutreach: '1'
   resources_research: '1'
+  Which area(s) of LA does your project benefit?:
+    - Central LA
+    - East LA
+    - South LA
+    - San Gabriel Valley
+    - Westside
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
   impact_metrics: "The Make a Choice campaign’s visibility in communities, school campuses and online presence work in concert to inspire climate changes on campus and in the community at large, directly impacting students’ sense of safety at and on the way to school.  \r\n\r\nCreating a sense of safety on and off campuses is embedded in every component of the campaign and its activities, whose very name promotes action: Make a Choice.
 The campaign’s logo is a hashtag, directing individuals to a conversation, where they can participate in this change as: \r\n1.
 A reader receiving information on dating abuse and dynamics of a healthy relationship, as well as information on upcoming violence prevention community events and actions.\r\n2.
 A contributor to the dialogue by responding directly to the conversation feed, creating their own content and images, tagging it with Make a Choice. \r\n3.
 An ambassador, sharing campaign content on their own social media platforms. \r\n4.
 A leader on their own campus by creating, participating in and/or leading to educate fellow students and organize violence prevention activities and dialogues on campus. \r\n5.
 An adult ally, learning about relationship issues their teens and youth in their lives are facing, how they can support them in building lives free from violence and how they can lend their voice to creating positive climate changes on LAUSD campuses through support of prevention policy.\r\n"
 Which area(s) of LA does your project benefit?
 Other (elaborate): >-
   Ongoing: Youth leaders have developed a Tumblr for the campaign and meet twice